Qld dam bodies were found chained together

 Police have revealed that the bodies of two people found in a dam in Queensland’s South Burnett region were chained together.

-The bodies of a man, identified as Darryl Smith, and a woman in her early 40s were found by a member of the public at the Gordonbrook Dam, about 250km northwest of Brisbane, on Saturday about 3.30 pm.
+The bodies of a man, identified as Darryl Smith, and a woman in her early 40s were found by a member of the public at the Gordonbrook Dam, about 250 kilometres north-west of Brisbane, on Saturday about 3.30pm.

-Detective Senior Sergeant Paul McCusker says the woman hasn’t been identified yet and it’s still unclear how the pair died.
+Detective Senior Sergeant Paul McCusker said the woman was yet to be identified, and it was still unclear how the pair died.

-“A post mortem is being undertaken tomorrow, and it’s not until that’s undertaken, and our inquiries, that we will be in a position to state how these two people have died,” he told reporters on Monday.
+“A post-mortem is being undertaken tomorrow, and it’s not until that’s undertaken, and our inquiries, that we will be in a position to state how these two people have died,” he said on Monday.

 “What I can tell you is the two people were connected by a chain, that’s correct.”

-The pair’s bodies may have been in the dam for some days as Mr Smith’s white 2004 Holden Commodore station wagon with Queensland registration 306BS3 had been parked in the nearby picnic area since March 13.
+The pair’s bodies may have been in the dam for some days.
+Mr Smith’s white 2004 Holden Commodore station wagon with Queensland registration 306BS3 had been parked in the nearby picnic area since March 13.

-“There is a suggestion they may have been weighted at that time, yes,” he said.
+“There is a suggestion they may have been weighted at that time,” he said.

 He wouldn’t confirm if any note had been found on the car, but said at this stage detectives were not looking for another person involved in the pair’s deaths.

-“We go to these investigations very open minded as to what may have occurred at this stage,” Sgt McCusker said.
+“We go to these investigations very open-minded as to what may have occurred at this stage,” Sergeant McCusker said.

 Without knowing the woman’s identity, he said, it was also hard to work out whether or not they were a couple.